winoooops/Leetcode-1001/src/array/jump-games/55-jump-games-I/README.md

 - `[3,2,1,0,4]` → `false` (coverage stalls at index `3`)

 ### Greedy Insight
+> Need to make sure that itereated steps(element in the nums) is actually within the coverage!!!

 We do not need to simulate every exact jump.
 Instead, keep the farthest index we can *cover* as we scan from left to right:

 1. Initialize `coverage = 0`.